 20, 18, 19, 16 4 x 5 20

-Total – 33 points – a very good score.
+Total – 33 points – an incredibly good score.

 Note the ratio of low/high controls – go for the big ones, leave the little ones out unless you can pick them up easily while moving to the next big one.

 Above all, keep an eye on the clock and your rate of travel as you move around the course.
 If you’re late back, it will cost you dearly in penalties – so plan to be within 1km of the finish as your time reduces to say 10-12 minutes to go.
-(I draw a mental circle, 1km in radius, on the map – and plan to be inside it with plenty of time to get to the finish.
-If I can’t get to the circle in time, I drop controls and head towards it – better to be 2-3 minutes early than 1 second late).
+Draw a mental circle, 1km in radius, on the map – and plan to be inside it with plenty of time to get to the finish.
+If you can’t get back to the circle in time, drop controls and head towards it – better to be 2-3 minutes early than one second late.

 As you approach a control, read the control description so you know what you’re looking for, think about where you’re going to next, align the scorecard to the correct square……and as you reach the control, punch in the middle of the square (e.g. if you arrive at control 11, then you punch in square 11) and immediately head towards your next control.
 Standing around to think about where to go next will cost you 20-30 seconds per control … about 4 minutes on the course above.
 This is equivalent to about 400m of travel!

-In a scatter course you have to visit a specified number of controls and then return to the finish.
+In a scatter course you must visit a specified number of controls and then return to the finish.
 The order in which you finish dictates your position in the event.